programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ## Download Data

 Because the download can take a long time, for the purpose of this lesson, it may be more helpful to focus on the dashboard-coding part directly.
 Thus, I provide the downloaded data in CSV [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/data_lang_asrow.csv).
-Feel free to download this dataset directly and move on to the next section.[^14]
+Feel free to download this dataset directly and move on to the next section.

+If you wonder how to download the data for RQ2, I have provided [the script here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/rq2-download.py).
+The key step is to retry a query if there is an error returned by the server.
+This is probably due to the restriction that Chronicling America sets on how many requests in a given period can be sent to the server for downloads.
+No matter what your data demand is, always follow the rule set by the server and respect other users.

 ## Coding the Dashboard